-Managing your spending is getting easier with the growing number of free apps that are now available.
-The more difficult task is trying to figure out which of those apps best matches what you need.
+Managing your spending is getting easier with the growing number of free money apps now available.
+The more difficult task is trying to figure out which of these money apps best matches what you need.

-Having just returned from an overseas trip with twice the amount of luggage and a slightly dented credit card, I decided that it was a good time to start tracking my spending and be more disciplined with my budget.
-After doing some investigation, I decided to road test some of the more highly-rated apps currently available and share my findings.
+Having recently returned from an overseas trip with twice the amount of luggage and a slightly dented credit card, I decided it was a good time to start tracking my spending and be more disciplined with my budget.
+After some investigation, I decided to road test some of the more highly-rated money apps currently available and share my findings.